|

 in agreement with the gradual change solar forcing during the twentieth

 century and the volcanic activity in recent decades.
-These factors
+These

-1910-1945 period, but may be necessary to simulate the warming since
+warming of the 1910-1945 period, but may be necessary to

-1976.
-However, combining all these factors, the team Stott was able
+factors, the team Stott was able to accurately simulate changes

-to accurately simulate changes in global temperatures during the twentieth
+in global temperatures during the twentieth

 century.
-They predicted that the continuous emission of greenhouse
+They predicted that the continuous emission of

 the relationship between the natural factors and contributing to